-The rationale and development of strategies, policies, procedures and systems as managerial means to pursue organizational purposes and goals using case problems.
-Prerequisites: ECON 306; senior standing.
+The rationale and development of strategies, policies, procedures and systems as managerial means to pursue organizational purposes and goals.
+Pedagogy includes case analyses.
+Prerequisites: ACCT 216 or 317; ECON 306; all required MGMT 300-level core courses; senior standing.
 Fall and Spring.